tc39/proposal-extended-numeric-literals/README.md

 ### Scoping variants

 The tough part of the design of integer iterals is scoping.
-Where do you look up what tne numeric suffix means?
+Where do you look up what the numeric suffix means?

 #### Purely lexical